pzhg/hCNN/README.md

-# hCNN
+# hCNN, Hybrid Neural Network Toolbox

-Hybrid CNN, a MATLAB CNN toolbox that supports complex valued data and insertion of Signal Processing Modules.
+hCNN, Hybrid Neural Network, a MATLAB NN toolbox that supports complex valued data and insertion of Signal Processing Modules.

 **GPU supported.
 Please use a CUDA enabled device and `to.useGPU=1` if you want to enable it.**

 ## Supported Layers
 * Convolutional Layer

+`comp='c'` if you want the parameters to be complex.

 * Pooling Layer

 * Activation Layer

 * Fully Connected Layer

+`comp='c'` if you want the parameters to be complex.

 * Reshape Layer